Chocolate Hazelnut Espresso Brownies

 Ingredients

-• 6 ounces bitter or semisweet chocolate chopped
+- 6 ounces bitter sweet or semisweet chocolate, rough chopped

 Directions

-2. Line and 7x7 or 8x8 metal baking pan with parchment paper and then grease paper with butter or nonstick cooking spray
+- Line and 8x8 metal baking pan with parchment paper and then grease paper with butter or nonstick cooking spray

-6. Then whisk in the eggs and yolk vigorously until fully incorporated then whisk in the vanilla and the coffee.
+- Then whisk in the eggs and yolk vigorously until fully incorporated then whisk in the vanilla and the coffee or espresso powder.

-8. Dollop the Nutella throughout batter a teaspoon at a time and then using a sharp knife or skewer swirl the Nutella into the batter
+- Dollop the Nutella throughout top of the batter a teaspoon at a time and then using a sharp knife or skewer swirl the Nutella into the batter

-10. Immediately transfer baking dish to the fridge and refrigerate for an hour before slicing and serving or cool at room temperature over a wire rack.
+- Immediately transfer baking dish to the fridge and refrigerate for an hour before slicing and serving or cool at room temperature over a wire rack. (alternatively allow them to cool at room temperature)

 Recipe Note